 Once notified, the BWB forwards copies of the notification (and any exhibits thereto) to the Federal Cartel Prosecutor (Bundeskartellanwalt), together with the BWB referred to as the Official Parties, and publishes the fact that a certain transaction has been notified on its webpage.
-It is advisable to include in the notification a suggested wording for this publication.
+It is required to include in the notification certain details identifying the acquirer and target for this publication.

-In Phase I of the investigation procedure, the Official Parties assess the concentration and decide whether or not they lodge an application for in-depth review (Phase II) with the Austrian Cartel Court.
+In Phase I of the investigation procedure, the Official Parties assess the concentration and decide whether or not they will lodge an application for in-depth review (Phase II) with the Austrian Cartel Court.
 Since the amendment of 2013, Phase I, which normally lasts four weeks, can be extended to six weeks.
 The idea was to give the stake holders in Phase I more time to resolve any issue that may prevent clearance-ie that there be, if applied for, more time to discuss possible commitments.
 Phase II lasts up to five months; again, the amendment of 2013 brought a possibility to have Phase II extended (by one further month).
-The deadline starts to run the day after notification; for example, if the notification is filed on a Monday, the last day the official parties can ask for phase II is again Monday, four weeks later.
+The deadline starts to run the day after notification; for example, if the notification is filed on a Monday, the last day the official parties can ask for Phase II is again Monday, four weeks later.

 Decisions by the Cartel Court concluding Phase II may be appealed to the Austrian Supreme Court sitting as the Cartel Court of Appeals.
-Such, what may be called Phase III proceedings must be resolved by a decision by the Cartel Court of Appeals within two months (as of having received the complete docket).
+In that case, what may be called the Phase III proceedings must be resolved by a decision by the Cartel Court of Appeals within two months (as of having received the complete docket).